andrenasturas/hausse/README.md

 That's it !

-## Examples

-Here are a few examples to illustrate the possibilities offered by Hausse and to inspire your future projects

-- **[Portfolio](blueprints/portfolio)**, a single-page website featuring a résumé, skills overviews and projects showcases.
-- **[Notes extraction](blueprints/notes-extraction)**, a presentation of a CSV file of a Notes app data extraction.

-## What if I need a new plugin ?
+### What if I need a new plugin ?

 Nothing more simple !
 Writing a new plugin for Hausse is very easy.
 A Plugin is nothing more than a python object with a specific `__call__` method.

-When `build()` is called on a Hausse project, all Plugins are successively _called_ as functions with the `Hausse` project object itself as an argument.
+When `build()` is called on a Hausse project, all Plugins are successively called as functions with the `Hausse` project object itself as an argument.
 Its attributes contains everything needed by the plugins:

 - `elements` is a **Element** list.
 A **Element** represents a file, with its own metadata accessible as object attributes, and content stored in `._contents` attribute.
 - `metadata` is a dictionary of global metadata.